DanaMW/PowerShell-TuneUp/README.md

 ## BinMenu

-<a><p align=center>I Still Use This Menu Every Day (09-05-24)</p></a>
+<a><p align=center>I Still Use This Menu Every Day (06-02-26)</p></a>

-<a><p align=center>Bin Menu is a simple console based menu that reads in what EXE's are in the base sub-folders and which _PS1's are in the base and lists them on a menu for you.
-Comes with a Settings Manager script that's deals with the BinMenu.json settings and Adds.
-You can add your own entries to the end of the program menu list if you want up to 100.
+<a><p align=center>Bin Menu is a simple console based menu.
+The setup reads in what EXE's are in the base sub-folder and which _PS1's are in the base and lists them on a menu for you.
+It also comes with a Settings Manager script that's deals with the BinMenu.json for settings and adds.
+You can add your own entries to the end of the program menu list if you want.
+Up to 100.
 There is a toggle to show the add entries or not.
-Edit the json put the bin_ files in your base folder and run it.
+To use it, edit the json, put the bin_ files in your base folder and run it.
 It will automatically run you through creating the INI it uses to store the Program Menu file list in.
 Have fun I did.
-And it works I use it EVERY day.
-(Structure of my bin folder is c:\bin is in my path and contains all my ps1 scripts.
-Then in all the sub folders of bin are all my programs I use that are portable.
+And it works.
+I use it EVERY day.
+(Structure of my bin folder is d:\bin and it is in my path.
+Besides containing all my portable software ion folders it also and contains all my ps1 scripts.
 The list in the picture below sums it up.)
 See more extensive description in the readme in the folder.
 For Updates check the description in the readme in the BinMenu folder.
 The second image is the Scripts option (e) on the menu.</p></a>
 <a><p align=center>A couple notes to save you some hair pulling.
 You need to edit the BinMenu.lnk since BinMenu uses it to reload.
 It will crash out if it is not the right folder.
 Also if BinMenu says it is missing the ini but you know it is there run BinMenu settings manager and set the script base.
 Thats the normal place to look for that problem if you have created the ini already.</p></a>

 - Usage: `BINMENU`